GamesCreed

 Frostbite

 Frostbite was first conceived by DICE (Digital Illusions CE) before the studio was purchased by EA (Electronic Arts) in 2006.
-The engine was launched publicly in 2008 and appeared as the driving force behind Battlefield: Bad Company.
+The engine was publicly launched in 2008 and served as the driving force behind Battlefield: Bad Company.
 Immediately gaining recognition for its realistic destruction physics, the engine also quickly became lauded for its ability to offer impressive visuals in large-scale environments.

-These features attracted many developers, who helped the engine move from first-person shooter games to sports, RPGs, and many other genres.
+These features attracted many developers, who helped the engine move beyond first-person shooters into sports, RPGs, and other genres.
 In addition to all Battlefield titles released from 2008 onward, the engine has been used in all recent Need for Speed titles, the Star Wars Battlefront series, Mass Effect: Andromeda, and Mirror’s Edge Catalyst.

 TAGGED:CryEngineFrostbiteGamebryoSource EngineUnity EngineUnreal Engine